lumina-desktop/lumina-docs/luminaintro.rst

 When freshly installed, |lumina| will implement a number of default plugins and options for the user.
-All these first time defaults are configurable, with the numerous options covered in the :ref:`Lumina Plugins` section of the handbook.
+All these first time defaults are configurable, with the numerous options covered in the :ref:`Plugins` section of the handbook.

 .. note:: The default desktop appearance can vary if using another distrubution's custom configuration of the |lumina| Desktop Project.